devspoon/devspoon-portfolio-blog/README.md

 - User profile : when a user register website, is created automatically.
 - Login : Supports local and social account logins (django-allauth).

-## Blog
+## Blog App

 ### Current category : Blog, Books, Online study, Open source, project

 - Separate files in each folder by category name (admin, models, views, test).
 - All categories have a similar structure for easy understanding.
 This allows users to expand new categories by copying and pasting.
 But it's not good for manage code.
   Using init function of "class view" or "function view", user can consider repactoring this one.
   But doesn't deal with in this project.
 - A blog model designed based on an abstract architecture.
 - A blog_reply designed based on an abstract architecture.
 - Almost category's reply in views files are response to json.
 (Request and response, UI processing with JavaScript.)

-## Board
+## Board App

 ### Current category : Notice, Reactivate, Visiter

 - It is similar to the blog app, the design of the 'model' is different, and the app is separated for the purpose of expanding the 'view' function and separating the 'administrator' menu.

+## Portfolio App

+- This page provides portfolio information for the site owner or administrator.
+This is a service that displays development history, projects, learning, areas of interest, etc. on one page.

+## ETC

+### router

+- There is replica_router.py in the core folder.
+- Define the DB to operate for reading, writing, and migration. default is “write db” and Replica1 is “read db”.

+### middleware

+- It is in the common folder of the custom_middlewares app.
+- There are two statistical functions: The first is "Connection Method Statistics", which collects the user's Windows, Mac, Android, etc., and the second is "Connection Hardware Statistics", which collects the user's Mobile, Tablet, PC, etc. You can check this information on the administrator page.

+### common

+- There is a separate file where the redis decorator and redis functions are defined, and there is also a file that custom-manages 400, 403, 404, 500, and CSRF errors.

+### celery

+- There is a celery_etc folder that controls celery and celery-beat.
+- Celery tasks are defined in your app's task.py.
+Users who have not verified their email address for a certain period of time are automatically deleted at regular intervals using celery-beat.

 ## Config